vgarc018/cs100hw4/README.md

 ```
 Original string: I;m test^ing this || out;
 (I) (;) (m) (test) (ing) (this) () () () (out) (;) ()
 ```
+where the parentheses with nothing in between them are our empty tokens.

 ##Bringing it all together